 TÜV SÜD has been in the forefront of this move towards providing holistic services in the green energy sector especially areas like solar, onshore wind, biomass and new technology areas like hydrogen, floating solar and offshore wind, assisting plant owners, operators, financial institutions and governments.
 Our services span the entire lifecycle from due diligence, feasibility and planning to procurement, construction, commissioning, inspection services to technical services which is necessary for mergers and acquisitions; plant construction, plant operation, and maintenance.

 Undoubtedly the climate scenario is grim.
 But we remain optimistic, reposing our faith in the ingenuity and innovative capabilities of humankind.
-Given the growing realisation about the severity of the crisis that is leading to favorable policies and actions by the government and aided by advances in technology, our planet will overcome it and usher in a more sustainable future for all.
+Given the growing realisation about the severity of the crisis that was leading to favourable renewable energy and environmental sustainability policies and actions by the government and aided by advances in technology, our planet will overcome it and usher in a more sustainable future for all.